apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsQuotaAdminGuide.md

 Storage Type Quotas
 ------------------

-The storage type quota is a hard limit on the usage of specific storage type (SSD, DISK, ARCHIVE) by files in the tree rooted at the directory.
+The storage type quota is a hard limit on the usage of specific storage type (SSD, DISK, ARCHIVE, NVDIMM) by files in the tree rooted at the directory.
 It works similar to storage space quota in many aspects but offers fine-grain control over the cluster storage space usage.
 To set storage type quota on a directory, storage policies must be configured on the directory in order to allow files to be stored in different storage types according to the storage policy.
 See the [HDFS Storage Policy Documentation](./ArchivalStorage.html) for more information.

 The storage type quota can be combined with the space quotas and name quotas to efficiently manage the cluster storage usage.
 For example,